How To Start A Nonprofit In Missouri

 Submit the Missouri Annual Registration Report

 Your Missouri nonprofit is required to file an initial and annual registration report with the Secretary of State.
 Both reports must include updated or confirmed business information (for example: your nonprofit’s name, address, and/or registered agent).
 The initial registration report must be submitted within 30 days after forming your nonprofit.
-The annual registration report must be filed by August 31st each year.
+The annual registration report must be filed by August 31 each year.

-When you sign up for Northwest’s registered agent service, we’ll send you reminders about when to file your registration report.
+When you sign up for Northwest’s Registered Agent Service, we’ll send you reminders about when to file your registration report.
 Or, you can add our Missouri Registration Report Compliance service for an additional fee, and we’ll file your initial and annual reports for you.